 Brand new real estate investors are always worried about how to fill out a Sales and Purchase Contract even before they find their first investment property.
 And I will admit, it seems like a big deal until you have done it a few times.
 But the truth of the matter is that folks tend to make it harder than it really is.
 It's actually a pretty simple and straightforward process.
 I have made a short video so that you can see first hand just how easy it is.
 If you plan to “assign the contract”, I have gone over that too.

-What Needs to Be Included In a Sales and Purchase Contract?
+How to Fill Out a Sales and Purchase Contract

-A basic sales and purchase contract will say that you are buying the property “for this amount of money”.
-Be sure the dollar amount is correct.
+What Needs to be Included In the contract?
+A basic sales and purchase contract will state the price you are buying the property for, it will list any conditions or terms you have agreed upon, and it will state during what time frame you will close the deal.
+Just a word of caution; be sure the dollar amount is correct.
 Here are some other things that should be included: